Nuclear modification factor of light neutral-meson spectra up to high transverse momentum in p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 8.16 TeV: Analysis

-Photon reconstruction in the EMCal (PHOS) is based on grouping adjacent cells, with energy deposits above $E_{\rm cell}^{\rm min}=\unit[100~(20)]{MeV}$,\com{induced by electromagnetic showers,} into clusters starting with a seed cell of $E_{\rm cell}^{\rm seed}>\unit[500~(50)]{MeV}$.
-The thresholds for PHOS are lower due to its better energy resolution and finer granularity.
-Photon candidates in the EMCal were required to have $|\eta_\gamma|<0.67$, a minimum of two cells in the cluster ($N_{\rm cell}^{\rm cls}\geq2$), and an elongation ($\lzt$ \cite{Cortese:2005qfz}) between $0.1$ and $0.5$.
 In PHOS, $|\eta_\gamma|<0.12$ was required and the criteria $\lzt>0.1$ and $N_{\rm cell}^{\rm cls}\geq3$ were only applied to clusters with $E>\unit[2]{GeV}$.
 Hadron and electron contamination of the photon clusters in the EMCal was removed if an associated track was found with $E/p_{\rm track}<1.75$.
-The suppression of false matches with the $E/p$ veto increased the photon efficiency by up to 50\% \com{in dense environments in particular} at high $\pt$ with respect to previous measurements \cite{Acharya:2017tlv,Acharya:2018hzf}.
+The suppression of false matches with the $E/p$ veto increased the photon efficiency by up to 50\% \com{in dense environments in particular} at high $\pt$ with respect to previous measurements~\cite{Acharya:2017tlv,Acharya:2018hzf}.
 Corrections for the non-linear energy response of the calorimeters were applied to the cluster energy.
 For the EMCal the correction was obtained from electron test beam data and from laboratory-based measurements of the low-gain shapers in the front-end electronics.
 The correction is sizeable only at low $E$~(6\% at 1 GeV) and at high $E$~(14\% at 200 GeV).
 It includes a residual relative energy-and-position correction, which is applied on simulated EMCal clusters to match the $\pz$ peak position in data.
 An improved description of the EMCal cluster properties in simulations was achieved by introducing a cross talk emulation within the same EMCal readout card as described in Ref.~\cite{Acharya:2019jkx}.
 The resulting agreement of the $\pz$ mass peak position is better than 0.3\% between data and simulation.
 For the PHOS, the energy non-linearity was corrected by fixing the reconstructed $\pz$ mass to the nominal PDG value~\cite{Acharya:2019rum}.

 Photon conversions were reconstructed by combining oppositely charged tracks, originating from a common vertex up to a radius of $180$~cm, through a secondary vertex\com{~(\Vz)} finder.
 Only tracks with a TPC d$E$/d$x$ within $-3\sigma$ and $+4\sigma$ of the expected values for electrons were accepted, where $\sigma$ is the d$E$/d$x$ resolution.
 Additionally, tracks with $p>0.4$ GeV/$c$ and d$E$/d$x$ up to $1\sigma$ above the expected value for pions were rejected.
 For tracks with $p>3.5$ GeV/$c$, this was loosened to $0.5\sigma$.
 The photon conversion selection criteria were further optimized with respect to previous measurements~\cite{Acharya:2017hyu,Acharya:2017tlv} to yield about 10\% better efficiency at similar purity.